tedneward/Azgaarnoth/Classes/Feats.md

 * You learn the [druidcraft]() and [detect poison and disease]() spells.
 You can cast [detect poison and disease]() once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

 ## Observant
+Quick to notice details of your environment, you gain the following benefits:

+* Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
+* If you can see a creature's mouth while it is speaking a language you understand, you can interpret what it's saying by reading its lips.
+* You have a +5 bonus to your passive Wisdom (Perception) and passive Intelligence (Investigation) scores.

 ## Perceptive
 You hone your senses until they become razor sharp.
 You gain the following benefits: